-A guide to bushwalks suitable for dogs in Sydney’s north… Focussed on Ku-ring-gai and Sydney’s northern suburbs, this guide also includes a few walks further afield that are worth making the effort to get to.
-As a general rule, dogs are not permitted in national parks (except for a small number of regional NSW parks) and are allowed in State Forests, while Council reserves are a mixed bag… (Dogs on all bush tracks should be leashed, whether it is signposted or not – the only exception being designated and marked off leash areas.)
+A guide to tracks suitable for bushwalking with dogs in Sydney’s north… Focussed on Ku-ring-gai, Northern Beaches and Sydney’s northern suburbs, this guide also includes a few walks further afield that are worth making the effort to get to.
+As a general rule, dogs are not permitted in national parks (except for a small number of regional NSW parks) and are allowed in State Forests, while Council reserves are a mixed bag.
+(Dogs on all bush tracks should be leashed, whether it is signposted or not – the only exception being designated and marked off leash areas.)

 A varied and interesting loop through the Wahroonga Reserve, which starts with tall eucalypt forest before descending into Frasers Brook.
 You can do the entire loop on a wide firetrail (with a short on-road setion to complete the route), or take some of the more challenging bushwalking tracks up to Cilff Oval.
 (Note that some of the tracks beyond the loop walk go into Ku-ring-gai Chase National Park).
 These tracks also connect to Lovers Jump Creek in Turramurra.

-A shaded walk along a firetrail in Gordon, which follows Blackbutt Creek and Falls Creek through Blackbutt Creek Reserve.
+A shaded dog-friendly bushwalk along a firetrail in Gordon, which follows Blackbutt Creek and Falls Creek through Blackbutt Creek Reserve.
 Return the same way, or form a loop by returning along St Johns Avenue.

-A nice bushwalk that follows Moores Creek down to Middle Harbour through several reserves in Lindfield and Roseville, before joining the Two Creeks Track.
+A slightly more challenging dog-friendly bushwalk that follows Moores Creek down to Middle Harbour through several reserves in Lindfield and Roseville, before joining the Two Creeks Track.
 The Little Digger Track passes some small waterfalls and cascades (including Little Falls and Babbage Falls), and is well shaded.

 Although the Darri Track in Turramurra is never far from suburbia, it (mostly) feels like you’re deep in the bush.
-The track follows Cowan Creek fairly closely and is generally cool and well-shaded, and is partly on a firetrail and partly a narrow bushwalking track.
+This dog-friendly bushwalk follows Cowan Creek fairly closely and is generally cool and well-shaded, and is partly on a firetrail and partly a narrow bushwalking track.
 There are a few access points, but you need to exit before reaching the Warrimoo Track (which is inside Ku-ring-gai Chase National Park).